dbp/website/essays/2014-10-05-why-test-in-haskell.markdown

 rapidly.

-Which means spending a lot of time setting up property based tests (which are necessarily going to be quite a bit more complicated than the examples like showing that `reverse . reverse = id`).
+Which means spending a lot of time setting up property based tests (which in these sorts of cases are necessarily going to be quite a bit more complicated than quintessential Quickcheck examples like showing that `reverse . reverse = id`).

 But you're still writing code that has types that massively underspecify it's behavior.
 Which should make you nervous, at least a